Search This Blog

 Accelerate for Learning

-• Don't promote a fail fast culture that compromises learning
+• Don't promote a "fail fast" culture that compromises learning; instead, nurture the "fail forward" culture where learning thrives.

 • Fail forward all the time.
 This is when you learn!
 Failure is too great an opportunity to miss learning.